 SSL Certificates enable HTTPS—so the sooner you install one on all your webpages, the better off both you and your visitors are.
 That said, website security is about more than simply encrypting data.
 With the rise of phishing websites, verifying the identity of who is receiving your important personal or transactional data has become equally important.
 This is where the three different levels of identity validation come into play – domain validation (DV), organizational validation (OV) and extended validation (EV).
 For SSL certificates to be trusted, certification authorities (CAs) need to confirm the identity of the business or organization intending to use it.
 While the encryption level is the same, the more thorough vetting and verification process associated with OV and especially EV which features the universally recognized green address can be beneficial in increasing both visitor trust and conversions on transactional websites.

-If you don’t have SSL installed yet, you still have plenty of time to get it done before July.
+If you don’t have SSL installed yet, you still have of time to get it done before the release of Chrome 68 slated for July 23rd.
 Webnames offers approximately 20 different SSL certificate options, with domain validated (DV) certificates starting as low as $20/year for simple brochure or blog websites, through to enterprise solutions fit for securing hundreds of active domains and/or subdomains.

 We understand that choosing the right SSL certificate might be confusing for some, so we’re here to help you sort through your options, find the most cost-effective way to meet Google’s deadline and help you get it installed on your website.
-Give us a call to get the help you need so your website is in the clear come July!
+Give us a call to get the help you need so your website inst labeled “Not Secure.”